MicrosoftDocs/azure-dev-docs/articles/terraform/deploy-azure-cosmos-db-to-azure-container-instances.md

 title: Deploy an Azure Cosmos DB to Azure Container Instances
-description: Learn how to use Terraform to deploy an Azure Cosmos DB to Azure Container Instances ms.topic: how-to ms.date: 04/26/2020 ms.custom: devx-track-terraform
+description: Learn how to use Terraform to deploy an Azure Cosmos DB to Azure Container Instances ms.topic: how-to ms.date: 08/01/2021 ms.custom: devx-track-terraform
 ---

 # Deploy an Azure Cosmos DB to Azure Container Instances

-In this article, you create Azure resources using Terraform.
-The steps in this article walk you through creating the following resources:
+In this article, you learn how to use Terraform to deploy an Azure Cosmos DB to Azure Container Instances.

+In this article, you learn how to:
 > [!div class="checklist"]

-> * Azure Cosmos DB instance
+> * Create an Azure Cosmos DB instance
-> * Azure Container Instance
+> * Create an Azure Container Instance
-> * App that works across these two resources
+> * Create an app that works across these two resources

 ## Prerequisites